gytterberg/technical-interview-prep/algorithms/5-numbers/4-addition.md

  101
 ```

 Below is one possible solution.
-It uses XOR to compute the result without taking "carries" into account (let's call this value "uncarried").
-Then it uses AND to find these "carries"—by shifting those carries one bit left (let's call this "carries"), we can then repeat the process.
+It uses XOR to compute the result without the "carries" (let's call this value "uncarried").
+Then it uses AND to find the "carries" and LEFT SHIFT to shift those carries one bit left to where they belong (let's call this "carries").
+We can then repeat the process.
 This time we XOR our "uncarried" result with our "carries" to get a new uncarried result, then we AND our uncarried result with our carries and shift left to get our new carries.
-We continue this until the "carries" equal `0`.
+We continue this until the "carries" equal `0`, meaning we've moved all the value out of one register into the other.

 ## Iterative